 After visiting all these places, I wanted to understand a little bit more about how to create my own walkSTEM stop.
 So, I went to a place in the Arboretum where I love to sit and watch – the koi pond at the Lay Family Garden and used the simple methods freely available on the talkSTEM website to design my own walkSTEM stop!
-Visit talkSTEM.org and click on the walkSTEM tab, then click on “Create Your Own walkSTEM” in the dropdown menu.
+Visit talkSTEM.org and click on the walkSTEM tab, then click on “Create Your Own walkSTEM”.

 The first step in creating a stop is to sit, notice, and observe.
 I personally love the koi fish, so I didn’t have much of a problem with looking and observing for a while.
 The next step is to brainstorm questions based on what you observe.